geeklady2/finstagram-deployment-guide/README.md

 The URL/address that you paste into your browser window should match the following pattern:
 `https://gitpod.io/#https://github.com/*[my_github_username_here]*/finstagram`

+Note that this step will take a few minutes, this would be a good time to get a snack.

 7. Check that heroku has been properly installed by running the following command in your Gitpod terminal:

 ```